Sol5Studios/AwesomeApeyOrb/README.md

 # AwesomeApeyOrb
-The APK file for the VR game Awesome Apey Orb
+APK for the VR game Awesome Apey Orb